 It is very easy to sense it and motivate each other, and most important is that you are present since yoga will always bring you benefits.
 The con is that we tend to compare ourselves to others and depending on the student things can sometimes become competitive.

 It’s a human instinct so instead of focusing on yourself and your learning you might distract yourself and let go the momentum of the connection with your mind and body.
 That can lead to frustration and even injures, that might the end of what could have been a life-changing journey that was yet to come!
 Feedback from students mostly from observing them through the course of the practice; the knowledge of prior injuries and physical limitations is certainly helpful since someone might voice their concern about a specific posture or request a modification.

 Based on that information you might choose to change some elements of the practice that you’ve intended to do.

-These are a couple of things that are focused on:
+These are a few things that are focused on:

 After a conversation where the student informs the teacher of their concerns and after observing the student’s body movement on the first private class, the teacher is able to then understand what is most important and what is needed to unblock certain energetic points called chakras.

 A carefully designed yoga practice can address any one of these concerns.
 Once you know what to work on, you can select the appropriate yogic elements and organizing and tailoring them in a way that targets the primary issue.